NicoNelli/lcm_bridge/README.md

 # Bridge between ROS and LCM

+## Objective:

+It is a ROS package and it converts ROS topic into LCM one and viceversa.
-##The VisionSystem branch also converts Apriltag ROS topic for vision feedback.
+Such branch also converts Apriltag ROS topics for vision feedback.